August 21, 2019 at 8:18 AM

 Some believe that there are sufficient initiatives in place in the credit industry to restructure and address consumer indebtedness, through debt counsellors.
 However, debt counsellors generally do not deal with debtors who earn less than R7,500, as they are unable to afford the fees.

 The biggest concern is that the Bill empowers the National Consumer Tribunal and the Court to make restructuring orders, which could reduce interest rates, fees and charges for credit agreements to zero, for five years.
 This introduces additional risks, which financial institutions will have to factor into their credit processes, most likely resulting in an increase in the cost of credit or a restriction in the extent of credit granted to low-income consumers.

 A further concern is the likely volume of debt relief applications and whether the Consumer Tribunal and National Credit Regulator will be able to cope with the caseload.
 When the National Credit Act and the debt counselling process was first introduced in 2007, the untested system was put through a baptism of fire after the financial crisis ramped up unemployment and put a strain on households, resulting in a significant backlog of debt counselling cases.
 In 2016, more than 340,000 debt counselling applications were received.

 The Bill was approved by the National Assembly and sent to the National Council of Provinces in September 2018.
-It is expected that the Bill will be passed and signed by the president in March 2019.
+The Bill has been passed and signed into law by President Cyril Ramaphosa in August 2019.